The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: A brief review of the Farrell-Jones Conjecture with coefficients

-The Kaplansky Conjecture predicts for an integral domain $R$ and a torsionfree group $G$ that $0$ and $1$ are the only idempotents in $RG$.
-If $R$ is a field of characteristic zero or if $R$ is a skewfield and $G$ is sofic, it follows from the $K$-theoretic FJC up to dimension one.
+\item \emph{Kaplansky Conjecture}\\ The Kaplansky Conjecture predicts for an integral domain $R$ and a torsionfree group $G$ that $0$ and $1$ are the only idempotents in $RG$.
+If $R$ is a field of characteristic zero or if $R$ is a skewfield and $G$ is sofic, it follows from the $K$-theoretic FJC.